Hatay dispute: Franco–Turkish dispute

 During the collapse of the Ottoman Empire, after the Armistice of Mudros, the Sanjak of Alexandretta (modern day Hatay) was occupied by France.
 Thus, the Turkish National Movement formed a front in Hatay.
-On October 20, 1921, according to Article 7 of the Treaty of Ankara, Hatay would remain within the borders of Syria; although with the Turkish language and lira being official.
+On October 20, 1921, according to Article 7 of the Treaty of Ankara, Hatay would remain within the borders of Syria; although with the Turkish language and Turkish lira being official.

-Maps as old as 1764 had shown that Hatay was traditionally Syrian.
 In 1936, out of the 220,000 people in Hatay, 46% were Arabs, 39% were Turks, 11% were Armenians, and the remaining 4% was made up of Circassians, Jews, and Kurds.
 In the Treaty of Lausanne, Hatay was also included as a part of Syria.
-Also in the Treaty of Lausanne the Hatay dispute was not specifically mentioned, when France withdrew from the Sanjak of Alexandretta in 1936 and gave it to Syria, Turkey refused to recognise Hatay as Syrian.
+Also in the Treaty of Lausanne the Hatay dispute was not specifically mentioned, when France withdrew from the Sanjak of Alexandretta in 1936 and gave it to Syria, Turkey refused to recognize Hatay as Syrian.
 When negotiations with France in Geneva did not yield results, they gave an official note to France on October 9, 1936, asking for the independence of the Sanjak of Alexandretta from Syria.

-In his opening speech to the Grand National Assembly of Turkey on November 1, 1936, Mustafa Kemal Atatürk stated that "a major issue that keeps our nation busy day and night is the fate of İskenderun, Antakya, and their surroundings, of which the Turk is the true owner.
+In his opening speech to the Grand National Assembly of Turkey on November 1, 1936, Turkish president Mustafa Kemal Atatürk stated that "a major issue that keeps our nation busy day and night is the fate of İskenderun, Antakya, and their surroundings, of which the Turk is the true owner.
 We are serious about it and we definitely have to end it.
 This is the only and big issue between us and France, whom we always emphasise the importance of friendship with.
 Those who know the truth of this affair, and those who love the truth, understand and see the violence and sincerity of our affair."
 Atatürk had also told the French Ambassador to Turkey that "Hatay is my personal cause.
 You must know that, it won't be a joke."
 Atatürk also claimed that Hatay had been Turkish for 4,000 years, due to the false Sun Language Theory.
 Turkish authorities referred to Alawites as "Hittite Turks" (Eti Türkleri) in order to conceal their Arab origins.
 In 1938, the Turkish army entered İskenderun and expelled most Arabs and Armenians.